hannahrim/COVID-19_Readiness_and_Response/README_Project_Plan.md

 We have created a GitHub repository (COVID Readiness & Response) with branches for project management, database management,  dashboards and visualizations, and Analysis (machine learning).
 We also have set up a project communication platform in Asana.

 # Roles
-- Project Management : Hannah Lim
+- Project Management : Hannah Rim
 - Machine Learning : David Boone, Jueun Lee
 - Dashboard : Ramesh Azaria
 - Database : Shanice Brown